|

 the school in town, near the Abita Springs park, and head north toward Enon,

 Folsom, Franklinton, and Bogalusa.
-The NOBC organizes group training rides out
+Various groups organize rides out

-of Abita Springs from February through April.
+of Abita Springs throughout the year.
 Roads in the area are generally

 lightly traveled and offer some small rolling hills.
 Typical early spring